 BrokerLink compares rates from a wide range of providers, ensuring you get the best deals available.

-- convictions arising from insurance fraud or misrepresentation.
+- Committing fraud: Convictions arising from insurance fraud or misrepresentation.

 Let us be your resource for all things car insurance